Marquee stakes for sailcloth tents — anchoring under high sustained ridge tension

 Extraction Matters More on Longer Stakes

 Specify correctly on the way in.
 Extract efficiently on the way out.
-The stake removal tool is part of the system.
+The stake extraction tool is part of the system.

 MUTA Best Practice Guide | IFAI Pullout Capacity Pocket Guide | InTents Magazine: The Holding Power of Stakes